Operations and Institutional Arrangement: Initiatives

 Overview:

 The College of Health and Sport Sciences (CHSS) at the University of Bahrain is making significant strides in improving reproductive health.
 As part of the Women’s Health course, nursing students are equipped with essential knowledge and skills, focusing on critical topics such as sexually transmitted diseases (STDs) and family planning methods.
-Students exploring various STDs like chlamydia, gonorrhea, syphilis, HIV, and HPV thereby students gain a nuanced understanding of sexual health, emphasizing the importance of early detection, prevention strategies, and destigmatizing discussions around these issues.
-Furthermore, the course highlights diverse family planning methods, enabling students to provide accurate information and support to women and families in making informed reproductive choices.
-Beyond classroom learning, College of Health & Sport Sciences (CHSS) fosters community engagement by encouraging students to conduct health education sessions and family visits, where they share vital information on reproductive health with women across various community levels.
-This hands-on approach not only enhances students' understanding but also allows them to make a tangible impact in their communities.
-Ultimately, by empowering future midwives and healthcare advocates, CHSS at the University of Bahrain is playing a pivotal role in promoting women's health, fostering open dialogue, and breaking down barriers.
+Students explore various STDs like chlamydia, gonorrhea, syphilis, HIV, and HPV, gaining a nuanced understanding of sexual health, emphasizing early detection, prevention strategies, and destigmatizing discussions surrounding these issues.

 Relevant SDG 3 Targets and Indicators: